msh2481/LanguageTransfer/thesis/main.typ

 === Dimensionality and clusters

-The embedding dimension of the model used is $d = 256$, and human intuition, as well as many visualization techniques, works poorly for $256$-dimensional vectors, so I employ two quantatitive approaches.
+The embedding dimension of the model used is $d = 256$, and human intuition, as well as many visualization techniques, works poorly for $256$-dimensional vectors, so I employ two quantitative approaches.

 First, for a $n times d$ matrix of embeddings $E$, I consider its singular values (after zeroing out the mean of each column), or equivalently, the spectrum of the covariation matrix $A = E^T E$.
 The motivation behind this is that if all embeddings were contained in a $k$-dimensional subpace, and $E$ had a rank $k$, then only $k$ of the singular values would be nonzero.
 For real data it is not the case, all singular values are nonzero due, but still some directions have much larger variance then others and the model is more likely to use features corresponding to those dimensions.